zwubbena/sas-cartesian-product/README.md

 ![output](https://github.com/zanewubbena/cartesian-product-sas/blob/09efc365e072e1e29a48ae608fc53b4c75b90b15/SAS-Output/DL19.png)

 ### 5.2.
 Dataset: 2020 DL Values
 The second step is to use SAS to create a data table of the 2020 DL values.
 However, Unlike the 2019 DL values that ranged from DL 0 to DL 4, the 2020 DL values ranged from DL 1 to DL 4.
-The 2020 DL set and its elements can be expressed as follows:
+The 2020 DL set and its elements can be expressed as:

-- ***20DL = {1, 2, 3, 4}***
+- ***20DL = {1,2,3,4}***

 #### 5.2.1.
 SAS Input
 The SAS input code starts with a `DATA` step and creates a dataset called `b_table`.
 The `INPUT`statement tells SAS to create a `DL` `$` character variable and to create a `DL2020` numeric variable .
 The `DATALINES` statement reads the subsequent lines of data directly into the SAS program (rather than coming from an external data source).
 Each of the five lines contain the data values for the variables in the `INPUT` statement.
 The `RUN` statement tells SAS to execute the preceding block of code to generate the new SAS dataset.